Universal Limitations on Quantum Key Distribution over a Network: Application to other protocols

 \subsection{Measurement-Device-Independent QKD}

 Measurement-device-independent (MDI) QKD is a form of QKD, where the honest parties, Alice and Bob, trust their state preparation but do not trust the detectors \cite{braunstein2012side,LCQ+12}.
-In the MDI-QKD protocol, Alice and Bob locally prepare states which they send to a relay station, that might be in the hands of Eve, using channels ${\mc N}^1_{A'\to A}$ and ${\mc N}^2_{B'\to B}$.
+In a typical setup of MDI-QKD, such as the ones described in Refs.~\cite{braunstein2012side,LCQ+12}, Alice and Bob locally prepare states which they send to a relay station, that might be in the hands of Eve, using channels ${\mc N}^1_{A'\to A}$ and ${\mc N}^2_{B'\to B}$.
 At the relay station, a joint measurement of the systems $AB$ is performed, e.g., in the Bell basis, the results of which are classical values that are then communicated to Alice and Bob.
 Alice and Bob use the relay many times and perform classical post-processing.